xapax/security/basics_of_windows.md

 On networks that are based on linux and you need to integrate a windows machine you can use SMB to do that.

+### Kerberos

+Kerberos is the authentication protocol that windows domains use to authenticate users to the Domain controller.
+But kerberos can also be found in several unix-operating systems.
+Kerberos was not built by windows, but long before.

+I think a machine that has port 88 open (the default kerberos port) can be assumed to be a Domain Controller.

+The risk

 ## Workgroup

 A workgroup architecture stands in contrast to the domain-system.
 A workgroup is based on the idea of peer-to-peer and not server-client as Domain is.
 In Domain you have a server (domain controller) and a client (the user).
 Therefore it might be a bit hard to control a network bigger than a dozen clients.
 So it is usually used for smaller networks.
 If a computer is part of a workgroup it cannot be part of a domain.
 In a workgroup architecture each computer is in charge of its own security settings.
 So there is no single computer in charge of all the security settings for the workgroup.